 Psalm 32:8 I will instruct thee and teach thee in the way which thou shalt go: I will guide thee with mine eye.

 The Bible says that there is safety in the multitude of counselors.
-Sometimes we need the advice of others to help us in our problems and to be shown things that we need to correct.
+Sometimes we need the advice of others to help us in our problems and to understand what we need to correct.

 Proverbs 11:14 Where no counsel is, the people fall: but in the multitude of counsellors there is safety.

 Proverbs 15:22 Without counsel purposes are disappointed: but in the multitude of counsellors they are established.
 (Without consultation and wise advice, plans are frustrated, But with many counselors they are established and succeed.
 APV)

 Yes, it is wise to go to others for counseling, but we must be sure that the person we go to has a proven track record of living wisely by their own personal example.
 We are to seek counsel only from those who teach God’s Word faithfully.
 We need to be very careful as to whom we choose to allow to advise us and give us counsel.